-The CEO is the descendant of two different Chickasaw families bearing the same last name “Love."
+The CEO was the descendant of two different Chickasaw families bearing the same last name of "Love."
 The two families met and joined together during the Civil War.
 One of Tom Love's ancestors, Benjamin Love, was the official interpreter for the Chickasaws.
 He was commissioned by the federal government to travel to Oklahoma and scout out the land as a possible site for Native American relocation around 1820-1840.
 According to Love, the Chickasaw Nation relocated to Oklahoma against their will.
 However, the tribe ended up enduring significantly less hardship than many other tribes because of the financial success they had accomplished back in their native lands and in their new home, Oklahoma.

 Born in Oklahoma City, Love attended St. John's University but left to join the Marines.
 During his service, he rose to the rank of corporal.

 When OPEC announced an oil embargo in 1973, it threatened Love's businesses, which relied almost entirely on gas sales.
 He pioneered combining the gas station with the 24-hour convenience store as well as self-service pumps.

 Love and his wife were also leaders in philanthropy.
 Between personal donations and corporate giving, the Love family supported institutions of higher education as well as local charities across the country.
 Since 1999, Love's has partnered with the Children's Miracle Network, raising more than $28 million for children's medical research.

 Tom passed away on March 6, 2023 at the age of 85.